Coaster (rail service): Fares and ticketing

 The cost of Coaster tickets is based upon the number of zones traveled (see map).
 Fare collection is based on a proof-of-payment system: tickets must be purchased before boarding and are checked by roving fare inspectors.
 Monthly passes are available.
-All tickets and passes include transfer agreements with NCTD BREEZE buses and monthly passes include transfer with the Metropolitan Transit System (MTS) buses and Trolleys.
-On January 20, 2011, the NCTD implemented a fare reduction, which to increased ridership on the Coaster and so was made permanent in September 2011.
+All tickets and passes include transfer agreements with BREEZE buses and monthly passes include transfer with the Metropolitan Transit System (MTS) buses and Trolleys.
+On January 20, 2011, NCTD implemented a fare reduction, which to increased ridership on Coaster and so was made permanent in September 2011.
 As of September 2019, regular one-way fares are as follows: